-SAS is recognized not only as the pioneer in analytics, but also for its corporate culture, which is anchored by meaningful work, trusted leadership and a world-class environment.
-The company has been ranked on Fortune's 100 Best Companies to Work For in the US since the list's inception, as well as several country and multinational lists that acknowledge a commitment to work/life balance.
+SAS is not only known as the pioneer in analytics but as the pioneer in workplace culture, SAS' culture is anchored by meaningful work, excellent leadership and a world-class work environment.
+The company has been ranked on the Fortune 100 Best Companies to Work For list since the list's inception for its corporate culture - which encourages work/life balance.